mikeagun/staticimp/README.md

 - can support multiple backends simultaneously
  - the supported backend drivers are compiled in, but you can set up multiple backends (e.g. gitlab1,gitlab2) with different configs
  - current backend drivers: gitlab, debug
-- flexible configuration file support with both server config and project config
+- flexible configuration support with both server config and project config
+  - can take sensitive configuration values (e.g. gitlab token) from environment variables
   - supports placeholders to pull config values from requests
     - e.g. `{@id}` in entry config gets replaced with entry uid
   - loads server config from `staticman.yml`